Reborn: Part 2

 The small mind was overwhelmed by the pain and fear; the need to find material, to repair The Mind, to create more drones, to rebuild what had been lost.
 In time, The Mind would grow stronger and find more of itself.
 It would rebuild its memories, access all its lost sensors and manipulators, and be ready once more for whatever its creators had intended for it.

 The need at last crushed the errant thought, and the small mind set itself about its new purpose.
 There were at least seven targets up at the mouth of the tunnel.
-They had weapons, but even in its sub-optimal state, their bodies were slow compared to its.
-In addition, they didn’t have the wide array of sensors it had.
+They had weapons, but even in the drone’s sub-optimal state, their bodies were slower and didn’t have as wide an array of sensors.
 They would find it incredibly difficult to detect its location, while it could freely hunt.

-When it reached the surface, its cybernetic enhancements linked with the psychic stabilizer and focused its attention; there was a source of material less than fifty meters away; largely organic, it was far more useful as a future drone.
+When it reached the surface, its cybernetic enhancements linked with the psychic stabilizer and focused its attention; there was a source of material less than fifty meters away; largely organic, it was far more useful as a future drone than resources to repair The Mind.
 Steel hands gripped an energy staff while its plasma-thrower lifted over its shoulder.
 With no thoughts now but its mission, the ghostly puppet slipped off towards its target.